South German gulden: History

 The Gulden departed from this standard in the 1730s when the gold-silver price ratio dropped from 15 to 14.5, prompting many states to reissue their Gulden in cheaper gold.
 The South German Gulden then departed from the Austro-Hungarian gulden after it valued the Carolin d'or of 7.51 g fine gold at 11 Gulden in Southern Germany versus 9 Gulden in Austria.
 Each South German gulden was therefore worth 7.51 ÷ 11 = 0.6827 g fine gold or 0.6827 × 14.5 = 9.9 g fine silver.

 The South German states therefore could not comply with the Austrian currency convention of 1754 which set the Austro-Hungarian gulden at 1/2 Conventionsthaler, or 11.6928 g fine silver.
 They instead adopted a lower-valued South German Gulden worth 1/24 Cologne Mark of fine silver, or 5/12 Conventionsthaler, or 9.744 g silver per gulden.
 Currency was issued only up to 3 and 6 kreutzer Landmünze (or local coins, of 1/20 and 1/10 Gulden), with larger Austrian coins accepted at a 20% higher value in Southern Germany.

 This Conventionsthaler, containing 23.3856 g fine silver and valued at 2.4 Gulden (or 9.744 g per Gulden), was superseded between 1807 and 1837 by the minting of Kronenthaler coins containing 25.71 g fine silver but valued at 2.7 gulden (or only 9.524 g per Gulden), in a competitive currency depreciation between the various South German states.
 The French écu of 26.67 g fine silver was also accepted at 2.8 gulden.

-The situation above was only resolved by the Munich Coin Treaty of 1837 which redefined the Gulden at 2/49 Cologne mark or 9.545 g of silver.
+The situation above was only resolved by the Munich Coinage Treaty of 1837 which redefined the Gulden at 2/49 Cologne mark or 9.545 g of silver.
 This allowed for an exchange rate of 1 3/4 Gulden to 1 Prussian Thaler.
 In addition to the 3 and 6 kreutzer and smaller pieces, new coins were introduced in denominations of 1/2, 1 and 2 Gulden, as well as the Vereinsmünze (Union Coin) worth 3 1/2 South German gulden or 2 Prussian thalers.